By José Alberto Hermosillo

 Inspired by the novel “Moscow Diary” by German-Jewish philosopher Walter Benjamin, director Christian Petzold (Barbara, Transit) took two years to write “Undine’s” script.

-Petzold manages the cinematic language to perfection, integrating the knowledge of the city to the fantasy of the story.
-His previous film, "Transit," is obsessive and the characters more histrionic.
-"Undine" is more fluid and ethereal, like its main ingredient, water.
+Petzold manages the cinematic language to perfection, integrating the knowledge of the city into the fantasy of the story.
+His previous film, “Transit,” is obsessive, and the characters are more histrionic.
+“Undine” is more fluid and ethereal, like water’s main ingredient.

 The director likes to work building structures, literally speaking.
-He regrets that Germany does not have a consistent film industry, neither a movie studio nor the machinery to produce movies like Hollywood, but his prolific body of work speaks by itself.
+He regrets that Germany does not have a consistent film industry, a movie studio, or the machinery to produce movies like in Hollywood.
+However, his prolific body of work speaks for itself.

-“Undine” has a proper flow.
-It is emotionally even.
-Its structure has twists
+“Undine” has a proper flow, and it is emotionally even.
+Its structure has twists and turns, taking us to places with unpredictable situations.

 According to the myth, Undine is the betrayed woman of the waters – who lives in a lake in the forest.